Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 How much does Toast POS really cost per month?

 It depends heavily on your card volume.
-A small café might pay $800–$1,200/month total (software + processing).
+A small cafe might pay $800–$1,200/month total (software + processing).
 A busy full-service restaurant can easily hit $3,000–$5,000/month.
-The software subscription ($69–$200+) is the small part — processing fees (2.49%–3.50% of every transaction) make up the bulk of your bill.
+The software subscription ($69 and up) is the small part.
+Processing fees (roughly 2.49%–3.50% of every transaction) make up the bulk of your bill.

 Can I use my own payment processor with Toast?